Skip to content

 """Run cluster-based permutation testing for group comparison.

-Fully specified configuration.
+config: Fully specified group comparison configuration.

 """